-MicroPython includes wireless support for Pico W-series.
-A pre-built binary, which can be downloaded from the MicroPython section of the documentation website, should serve most use cases and comes with micropython-lib preintegrated into the binary.
+Wireless support for Raspberry Pi Pico W has been added to MicroPython.
+A pre-built binary, which can be downloaded from the MicroPython section of the documentation website, should serve most use cases and comes with micropython-lib pre-integrated into the binary.